-Last weekend (October 28th/29th 2017) the attention of aviation enthusiasts understandably focused on the last flights of Air Berlin with several activities at different airports.
+On the weekend October 28th/29th 2017 the attention of aviation enthusiasts understandably focused on the last flights of Air Berlin with several activities at different airports.
 But aviation history was written also in our neighbouring country, the Netherlands.
 With the end of the summer schedule the last Fokker 70 left the KLM Cityhopper fleet marking the end of the collaboration between KLM and the former Dutch aircraft manufacturer Fokker.

 In September I had seen incidentally that one of the last Fokker 70 flight would be on the route HAJ-AMS, leaving HAJ on th 28th Ocober 6:15 pm and arriving in AMS at 7:15 pm.
 Due to the low ticket prices at taht time I decided to book the flight, stay a nigth in AMS and return the next day to Hannover.
 It was planned that all in all seven Fokker 70 would make their last flights on that evening arriving at AMS within two hours with PH-KZU being the last Fokker 70 to land coming in from LHR.